The Mini Mental Status Exam is only a first step

 - Suddenly spending money like crazy when they’re always been frugal

-- Making crazy investment decisions when they’ve always been conservative investors
+- Making risky investment decisions when they’ve always been conservative investors

 Because of this, they might not know about the recommended testing and could jump to conclusions based solely on MMSE results.

 As a caregiver, it’s important to know that it’s simply not possible to get an accurate dementia diagnosis in just one office visit.

 Jumping to conclusions could cause your older adult to get the wrong treatment, which could be harmful to their health.

 - Their dementia-like symptoms could be caused by a treatable medical condition like heart disease, vitamin deficiency, or kidney failure.

 - Their symptoms could be caused by a medication side effect or drug interaction.